 1. Place your hands in prayer position and twist toward your bent leg, pressing your arm towards the outside of the bent leg.

 3. Exit the stance, switch sides, and repeat on the other side.

 The Bottom Line

-There is no doubt that the above-mentioned exercise to poop immediately could greatly help you get rid of the problem.
+There is no doubt that the above-mentioned exercises to relieve constipation could greatly help you get rid of the problem.
 However, if you still find your problem continuing for a longer time, then try to take your doctor’s advice and take some medications to solve it soon.